"We really need a bigger lasting conversation about inequality and opportunity..."

 Beginning in the late 1960s, advocates of school integration were convinced that magnet schools — public schools with specialized and sometimes more challenging curriculum — could entice students from different parts of a single district into integrated schools, said Christine Rossell, a professor emerita of political science at Boston University.

 By 2009, nearly 4,000 magnet schools existed in cities around the country.
 But few were ever truly integrated, Rossell said.
-Today, a small set of magnets with test-in requirements like Stuyvesant and Bronx Science have managed to to cultivate a reputation for exclusivity.
+Today, a small set of magnets with test-in requirements, such as Stuyvesant and Bronx Science, have managed to cultivate a reputation for exclusivity.
 That’s created intense competition to access these schools.
-Parents across the country have come to view access to them or expensive private schools as pivotal to entering top tier-colleges and later, high-paying careers.
+Parents across the country have come to view access to them or expensive private schools as pivotal to entering top tier colleges and later, high-paying careers.

 That experience has left Rossell convinced that any effort to implement widespread improvement in public school quality, to integrate schools and spread the academic and social gains that come with that, will run headlong into public resistance.
 In other words, the fight to maintain an unequal situation will dwarf the push for equality.
 It’s not what Rossell thinks is right.
 It’s what she’s seen happen.